Ask Experts Questions for FREE Help !

 Oct 22, 2009, 10:11 PM

-We use Gas load tables to figure out Total Btu load for your house.
+We use Gas load tables to figure out Total BTU load for your house.
 There are several variables that will tell you what size of pipe to use.

-But based on 60' of developed lenght, I agree with advice of other Experts: 1" from the gas meter, tee off with 3/4" to stove and 3/4" to WH.
+But based on 60' of developed length, I agree with advice of other Experts: 1" from the gas meter, tee off with 3/4" to stove and 3/4" to WH.
 Somewhere along the run, Tee off with 1/2" line for gas dryer.

 And how do you heat your house ?
 No furnace ?
 No BBQ ?

-Search this Thread:
+Search this Question |

 Add your answer here.